-The OSI model has created to support communication between devices of various vendors.
+The OSI model has been created to support communication between devices of various vendors.
 It also promotes communication between disparate hosts such as hosts using different operating platforms.
 Keep in mind that you are very unlikely to ever work on a system that uses protocols conforming to the OSI model.
 But it is essential to know the model and its terminology because other models such as the TCP/IP model often compared to the OSI model.
-Hence the discussion on this model compared to the discussion on the TCP/IP model.
+Hence the discussion on this model is compared to the discussion on the TCP/IP model.

 The layered approach provides many benefits, some of which are:

 - Communication is divided into smaller and simpler components

 - Since it is a layered approach, the vendors write to a common input and output specification per layer.
 The guts of their products function in between the input and output code of that layer.

 - Changes in one layer do not affect other layers.
 Hence development in one layer is not bound by the limitations of other layers.
 For example, wireless technologies are new but old applications run seamlessly over them without any changes.

 - It is easier to normalize functions when they are divided into smaller parts like this.

 It allows various types of hardware and software, both new and old to communicate with each other seamlessly